L E Y L A G E N C E R & I

 Melahat Behlil, Melis Behlil, Yeşim Gürer Oymak, Nilgün Mirze, Görgün Taner, Üstüngel İnanç

 In 1960, Gencer was cast along with Maria Callas for the production Poliuto at La Scala.
 Callas sang in the first five performances and Gencer sang in the following three.
 Both sopranos sang with the tenor Franco Corelli.
-Unfortunately we don’t have a recording of that production but we have the record of Poliuto that was performed in Barcelona (1975).
+Unfortunately, we don’t have a recording of that production, but we have the record of Poliuto that was performed in Barcelona (1975).
 Les Martyrs; which is the French version of this opera was wonderfully staged at La Fenice in 1977.
-Gencer sang both of these operas at a very mature age but they are critically important because these operas were therefore revived in the opera repertoire.
+Gencer sang both operas at a very mature age, but they are critically important because these operas were therefore revived in the opera repertoire.

 Some people who believe that Gencer was born in 1928 may be surprised whilst reading the sentence above “Gencer was at a mature age”.
 As stated in the book “I, Leyla Gencer” written by Evin İlyasoğlu in 2018, according to the records of Liceo Italiano; Gencer was born in 1919.
 Considering the accuracy of the high school documents, we can clearly say that Gencer had a very long career.

-For people who would like to listen to a very good Amelia in Un ballo in maschera, I’d primarily suggest them to buy the record of Gencer that she sang fabulously at Bologna Theater (1961).
-After that performance, the British Opera Magazine wrote: A first class Amelia.
+For people who would like to listen to a very good Amelia in Un ballo in maschera, I’d primarily suggest them to buy the record of Gencer that she sang fabulously at Bologna Theatre (1961).
+After that performance, the British Opera Magazine wrote: A first-class Amelia.
 They somehow appreciated her finally.
-In my opinion; Callas and Gencer were the best Amelias.
+In my opinion, Callas and Gencer were the best Amelias.

 RECORDING EXCERPT